 - Begin identifying your values, interests, and skills

-- Connect with practice oriented experiences that help you gain the skills and confidence in a work environment, like an on campus job, internship, etc.
+- Look for practical experiences that help you gain the skills and confidence in a work environment, like an on campus job, internship, etc.

-- Find a Mentor with professionals in a field of interest
+- Find a professional mentor in a field of interest

 For more information and resources, visit: